CyberGRX/questions-three/README.md

 - TEST_ENDED

 <a name="reporters-section"><h2>Reporters</h2></a>
-In Questions-Three, "reporter" is a broad term for an object that listens for an event, converts it to a message useful to someone or something and sends the message.
+In Questions Three, "reporter" is a broad term for an object that listens for an event, converts it to a message useful to someone or something and sends the message.
 Built-in reporters do relatively dull things like sending events to the system log and producing the Junit XML report, but there is no reason you couldn't build a more interesting reporter that launches a Styrofoam missile at the developer who broke the build.

 ### Built-in reporters ###